Have You Prepared? Wills, Trusts, Estate Planning And Probate.

 If you have recently lost a loved one and experienced the Virginia probate process firsthand, you already can appreciate the value of advance planning.
 Instead of leaving the fate of your property and the assets you’ve worked so hard to build in the hands of the courts, you can work directly with an attorney to map out your estate and develop a plan that accomplishes your goals and wishes.
 I’m located in Botetourt County and I’m proud to serve residents throughout Southwest Virginia and the surrounding areas.

 Perhaps you have thought about drafting a will or have wondered about the advantages of putting your assets into a trust.
 If you’re like most people, you’ve thought about issues but haven’t taken action.

-At Wiegandt & Doubles, we have more than 30 years of experience helping people in our local communities understand their options when drafting wills, trusts or navigating the probate and estate administration processes.
-Instead of simply thinking about your options, we can help you take action and benefit from knowing you have a plan in place.
+At Wiegandt & Doubles, P.C., I, attorney Mac Doubles, have more than 30 years of experience helping people in my local communities understand their options when drafting wills, trusts or navigating the probate and estate administration processes.
+Instead of simply thinking about your options, I can help you take action and you can benefit from knowing you have a plan in place.

-Some of the most common estate planning instruments and related matters we handle include:
+Some of the most common estate planning instruments and related matters I handle include: